-Wetland Action likely to increase the area or function of a wetland where there is enhancement either: a net gain of ecological values, or 1) no net loss in ecological values and benefits to either water quality or hydrological flows.
-Zone of For the purpose of a discharge of a contaminant permitted by a rule in this reasonable Plan: mixing in relation to flowing surface water bodies, a distance downstream of the point of discharge that is the lesser of: 200 metres if the bed width of the surface water body is greater than 30 metres at the point of discharge, or a distance equal to seven times the bed width of the surface water body, but which must not be less than 50 metres from the point of discharge, or 2) in relation to a lake, wetland or coastal water, a distance 20 metres from the point of discharge.
+Wetland Includes permanently or intermittently wet areas, shallow water and land water margins, that support a natural ecosystem of plants and animals that are adapted to wet conditions.
+Notes: 1) See also: Constructed wetland, Induced wetland, Natural wetland, Reverted wetland, and Significant wetland.
+2) Wet heathlands (including gumland and ironstone heathlands) are wetlands because they are seasonally wet, consist of wetland vegetation, and are often found in mosaics with other low fertility habitat such as bogs and heathland.
+3) The relationship between the various types of wetlands is shown in Appendix H.6 Wetland definitions relationships Wetland enhancement Action likely to increase the area or function of a wetland where there is either: 1) a net gain of ecological values, or 2) no net loss in ecological values and benefits to either water quality or hydrological flows.
+Zone of reasonable mixing For the purpose of a discharge of a contaminant permitted by a rule in this Plan: 1) in relation to flowing surface water bodies, a distance downstream of the point of discharge that is the lesser of: a) 200 metres if the bed width of the surface water body is greater than 30 metres at the point of discharge, or a distance equal to seven times the bed width of the surface water body, but which must not be less than 50 metres from the point of discharge, or 2) in relation to a lake, wetland or coastal water, a distance 20 metres from the point of discharge.
 For the purpose of a discharge of a tracer permitted by Rule C.6.9.2, the zone of reasonable mixing is the extent of the waters for which the tracer is used to define.
 For the purpose of activities that require resource consent, the zone of reasonable mixing will be determined consistent with 1) or 2) above unless the nature or scale of the discharge requires that a case-by-case basis determination is more appropriate, in which case the extent of departure from the zone defined under 1) or 2) above will be determined in accordance with Policy D.4.4 Zone of reasonable mixing.